 Participants should be given plenty of time to study the information sheet and to ask questions from relevant parties as needed and provided with a copy of the sheet.
 The information sheet and the consent form (see Research Guidance Note 3 for examples) should form part of any application for ethics approval.

 Researchers should maintain records of consent to participate.
+Note - this will count as processing personal data.

-Participants should be free from coercion of any kind and should not be pressured in a study
+Section 5 Participants should be free from coercion of any kind and should not be pressured in a study